jmhickman/Fiewport/README.md

 Fiewport is primarily intended to be used from inside F# script files (.fsx).
 The reason comes from Fiewport's roots.

-Most AD tooling for security professionals comes from Powershell, not least of which is the titular PowerView.
-Part of the appeal of PowerView and tools like it was that, in leveraging the shell, commands could be piped into one another to sort through a bulk of data.
+PowerShell is the source of most AD tooling for security professionals, not least of which is the titular PowerView.
+Part of the appeal of PowerView is that by leveraging the shell, commands can be piped into one another to sort and manipulate results.

 I wanted to directly support that flexibility.
 And nothing pipes better than F#.
 (Fight me.)

 Fiewport can be used as a normal library in a compiled application of course.
 I might even provide such a front end at some point.
 But the freedom of `fsi` allows a tester to quickly iterate on what they find important.

 Fiewport ships with a script that's intended to be `#load`-ed into your actual script.
-This both to keep boilerplate to a minimum and to handle some imports of our own.

 A short demonstration of Fiewport might look like this: